Great Saint James: Jeffrey Epstein

-Great Saint James was purchased in 2016 for US$22.5 million by financier and sex offender Jeffrey Epstein.
-Epstein had already owned the neighboring Little Saint James island.
-The Danish newspaperB.T. has reported that at some point while Kjær owned 80.1 acre of the island, Epstein had attempted to purchase the island, but that the sale had not gone through, partially because islanders "begged" Kjær and his wife Susan Astani not to sell the land to Epstein.
+Great Saint James was purchased in 2016 for US$22.5 million by financier and sex offender Jeffrey Epstein, who already owned the neighboring Little Saint James island.
+The Danish newspaper B.T. has reported that at some point while Kjær owned 80.1 acre of the island, Epstein had attempted to purchase the island, but that the sale had not gone through, partially because islanders "begged" Kjær and his wife Susan Astani not to sell the land to Epstein.
 Astani said that at the time there were rumors about Epstein's "sexual preferences".
 In order to conceal his identity, Epstein made Sultan Ahmed bin Sulayem the ultimate beneficial owner against his will and purchased Kjær's three parcels through his shell corporation Great St. Jim LLC, for US$17.5 million on January 18, 2016.
 He bought the rest of the island (twelve parcels totalling 81.22 acre) through the same LLC from GSJ Properties Corp. for US$5 million on January 21, 2016.

 Epstein had been in conflict with the Virgin Islands Department of Planning and Natural Resources (DPNR) over land use regulations.
 DPNR Commissioner Jean-Pierre Oriol has said, "Since there's been an active owner of the island, there's been construction within three months of that, so it's been pretty active."
 Great St. Jim LLC has authorized several officers of Epstein's nonprofit Gratitude America Ltd. to act on behalf of Poplar Inc., whose president is Epstein according to an incumbency certificate, with respect to all transactions including those related to permitting matters.
 In April 2016, after DPNR received complaints about Epstein clearing the island without a permit, a cease and desist was ordered and Great St. Jim LLC was initially fined US$280,000, but Epstein settled for a US$70,000 fine.
 Epstein also sent US$320,000 in total in checks through his foundations to the non-profit Saint Thomas Historical Trust in order to circumvent fines by the government.
 However, Epstein had reportedly misunderstood an order to send a part of the settlement to a local preservation project.
 According to a lawyer for Epstein, the donations were returned to Epstein by DPNR employees in 2017.
 Historical Trust's president Malcolm Schweizer said in August 2019: "If any agreement was made with Epstein on behalf of the St. Thomas Historical Trust to return the funds, it was done fraudulently and without our knowledge.
 I still plan to pursue return of the entire $320,000 to the St. Thomas Historical Trust, and am awaiting the results of an investigation by the FBI before I take further action".
 Epstein was issued another cease and desist order by DPNR on October 28, 2016, for not permitted "development in the coastal zone".